scylladb/scylladb/docs/cql/secondary-indexes.rst

 Global Secondary Indexes
 ------------------------

-Global Secondary Indexes is production ready in Scylla Open Source 3.0 and Scylla Enterprise 2019.1.x

 CQL supports creating secondary indexes on tables, allowing queries on the table to use those indexes.
 A secondary index is identified by a name defined by: